pangpang20/gaussdb-python/docs/basic/transactions.rst

 One obvious problem after the run above is that, firing up :program:`psql`, you will see no new record in the table ``data``.
 One way to fix the problem is to call `!conn.commit()` before closing the connection.
-Thankfully, if you use the :ref:`connection context <with-connection>`, Psycopg will commit the connection at the end of the block (or roll it back if the block is exited with an exception):
+Thankfully, if you use the :ref:`connection context <with-connection>`, GaussDB will commit the connection at the end of the block (or roll it back if the block is exited with an exception):